RohitRajendran/components/README.md

 This component library can be installed and initialized by running `yarn start`.
 This will start a local instance of Storybook, allowing you to view a series of stories that represent each component.

+:octocat: If you'd like to contribute to this project please take a look at the [contributing guide](CONTRIBUTING.md).

 ### Using a Component 📚

 We utilize peer dependencies as we often require packages that already exist in our other applications.
 Because of this you will also need to install the [required peer dependencies](https://github.com/UnitedIncome/components/blob/master/package.json#L109) into your project.
 You can learn more about peer dependencies [here](https://nodejs.org/es/blog/npm/peer-dependencies/).